 a fine day - quotes and descriptions to inspire creative writing

-I walk down the street under a sun that warms my skin in the same way mother’s apple pie brings warmth to my core.
+On this fine day I walk down the street under a sun that warms my skin in the same way mother’s apple pie brings warmth to my core.
 Music comes from a radio, yet somehow the background ambiance is clean, as if this music was that freshly baked apple pie upon a white tablecloth, the tune dancing in the same way a fragrance does.

 White heaven-bound birds were as brilliant rays from wind-dappled sea-water; their brightness amid otherwise infinite blue, gliding as free souls.
 In each wing-given arc they were the tips of a conductor's wand, a music for both eyes and soul, bringing a wave of sweet earthly joy.

 It was one of those baby-blue skies, not the psychedelic candy-blue nor the washed out grey so characteristic of wintry mornings.
 The clouds were as puffs of radiant joy, ready to disperse into the wind, to travel our Earth.
 I watched them eddy, pure reflected rays dappled and swirling with sky, until all that remained was that perfect baby-blue, the same hue as before, as if inviting those born of wing to ride warm thermal air heaven-bound.

 In this light that paints my skin so warmly, the trees are dancing ladies, each in dresses more fabulous than any designer can craft.
 They move, choreographed by the wind, in perfect time with one another.
 They are the life and soul of this early summer morning, and I wonder how many hues of green my eyes are witnessing.
 As they stretch upwards and outwards toward the light, drinking in rays as pure as the rain, I stretch my arms up too, fingers spread toward the sun and slowly begin to dance.